embEDUx/documentation/src/background/evaluation/comparison/buildroot.md

 `make linux-menuconfig`

-This allows the user to make subsequent changes on the configuration the downloaded kernel with the standard configuration procedure of the **Linux** kernel.
+This allows the user to make subsequent changes on the configuration of the downloaded kernel with the standard configuration procedure of the **Linux** kernel.